 Feature-based development aims to build complex systems consisting of units of functionality known as features.
-Individual features are typically traceable to specific system requirements and are mostly independent and separate from one another [37, 44, 63].
+Individual features are typically traceable to specific system requirements and are mostly independent and separate from one another [1], [2], [3].
 By closely mirroring requirements, features make it easier for engineers to develop complex systems iteratively and incrementally.
-Self-driving cars, and in general automotive systems, are among well-known examples of feature-based systems [11, 24, 76].
+Self-driving cars, and in general automotive systems, are among well-known examples of feature-based systems [4], [5], [6].
 A self-driving system, for example, may include the following features, each automating an independent driving function: An automated emergency braking (AEB), an adaptive cruise control (ACC) and a traffic sign recognition (TSR).

 Although features are typically designed to be independent, they may behave differently when composed with other features.
-A feature interaction is a situation where one feature impacts the behavior of another feature [17, 25, 44].
+A feature interaction is a situation where one feature impacts the behavior of another feature [3], [7], [8].
 For example, in a self-driving system, feature interactions are likely to arise when several features control the same actuators.
 More specifically, in a self-driving system, both ACC and AEB control the braking actuator.
 A feature interaction may arise when a braking command issued by AEB to immediately stop the car is overridden by ACC commanding the car to maintain the same speed as that of the front car.
 Some feature interactions are desirable, and some may result in violations of system safety requirements and are therefore undesired.
 For example, the above feature interaction between AEB and ACC may lead to an accident, and hence, is undesirable.

-The feature interaction problem has been extensively studied in the literature [7, 17, 25, 44].
-Some techniques focus on identifying feature interactions at the requirements-level by analysis of formal or semi-formal requirements models [15, 18, 75].
-Several techniques detect feature interaction errors in implementations using test cases derived from feature models capturing features and their dependencies [8, 35, 58, 61].
-Other approaches devise design and architectural resolution strategies to eliminate at runtime undesired feature interactions identified at the requirements-level [41, 44, 70, 76].
+The feature interaction problem has been extensively studied in the literature [3], [7], [8], [9].
+Some techniques focus on identifying feature interactions at the requirements-level by analysis of formal or semi-formal requirements models [10], [11], [12].
+Several techniques detect feature interaction errors in implementations using test cases derived from feature models capturing features and their dependencies [13], [14], [15], [16].
+Other approaches devise design and architectural resolution strategies to eliminate at runtime undesired feature interactions identified at the requirements-level [17], [18], [3], [5].
 For self-driving systems, however, feature interactions should be identified as early as possible and before the implementation stage since late resolution of undesired interactions can be too expensive and may involve changing hardware components.
 Further, feature interactions in self-driving systems are numerous, complex and depend on several factors such as the characteristics of sensors and actuators, car and pedestrian dynamics, weather condition, road traffic and sidewalk objects.
 Without effective and automated assistance, engineers cannot detect undesired feature interactions within the space of all possible interactions and cannot assess the impact of complex environmental factors on feature interactions.

 In this paper, we develop an automated approach to detect undesired feature interactions in self-driving systems at an early stage.
-Our approach identifies undesired feature interactions based on executable function models of self-driving systems embedded into a realistic simulator capturing the self-driving system hardware and environment.
-Building function models at an early stage is standard practice in model-based development of control systems and is commonly followed by the automotive and aerospace industry [57, 72, 74].
+Our approach identifies undesired feature interactions based on executable function models of self-driving systems embedded into a realistic simulator capturing the selfdriving system hardware and environment.
+Building function models at an early stage is standard practice in model-based development of control systems and is commonly followed by the automotive and aerospace industry [19], [20], [21].
 Function modeling takes place after identification of system requirements and prior to software design and architecture activities.
 Function models of control systems capture algorithmic behaviors of software components and physic dynamics of hardware components.
-Similar to the automotive and aerospace industry, the function models and the simulator of the self-driving system used in this paper are specified in the Matlab/Simulink language [1].
+As is common in the automotive and aerospace industry, the function models and the simulator of the self-driving system used in this paper are specified in the Matlab/Simulink language [22].